 In October 2009, Morris Jeff Community School’s Type 5 Charter Application was approved by the Louisiana Board of Elementary and Secondary Education.
 The school’s application won a ringing endorsement from the National Association of Charter School Authorizers (NACSA), which called it “one of the strongest applications they have ever reviewed”.

 In Fall 2010 the school opened its doors on Poydras Street as one of the most racially and economically diverse open-access public schools in the history of New Orleans.
 After quickly outgrowing the Poydras Street location, in 2013 the school was temporarily housed on Esplanade Avenue while waiting for a final move to its newly constructed facility in 2015.
-Morris Jeff Community School currently serves children in grades PreK to Grade 10, with a heavy focus on languages, the arts and the development of the whole child.
+Our emerging high school moved to 1301 N. Derbigny (Clark campus) in 2018.
+The Lopez campus continues to serve elementary and middle school students.
+As of fall of 2020, Morris Jeff Community School serves children in grades Pre-K to Grade 12, with a heavy focus on languages, the arts, and the development of the whole child.

 Our Namesake: Morris F.X.
 Jeff, Sr.